 Mindful Littles is still a startup organization.
 We are only two years old, but in this short time we have accomplished so much.
 Our programs have touched over 3000 children in the East Bay Area region.
 We have launched partnerships with over 50 nonprofits, schools, religious institutions, youth groups and many more.
 We have published over 100 blog posts on the topics of mindfulness, kindness and service.
 We have a Mindful Littles crew of 18 volunteers and staff, and more than 70 youth leaders and adult volunteers who have helped support our programs.

 Our work has helped children across the world, from pen-pal exchanges in Haiti to helping orphans at a Gandhi Ashram in India.
-We have established close partnerships with special needs programs through wonderful nonprofits such as Las Trampas School in Lafayette, California and larger organizations such as Best Buddies.
+We have established close partnerships with programs for people with intellectual and developmental disabilities (IDDs) through wonderful nonprofits such as Las Trampas School in Lafayette, California and larger organizations such as Best Buddies.
 We are committed to deepening the impact we can have on many diverse populations.

 Even more exciting is the incredible future ahead.
 In the coming year, we are expanding our reach with additional service learning and yoga and mindfulness programs with more schools, including low-income programs, more libraries, yoga studios and beautiful nonprofits such as CoachArt.
 To support the extensive demand for our work, we are developing curriculum and a training program to onboard new Mindful Littles facilitators.
 We are building our digital content platform to create a hub for positive parenting tools and practices.
 We continue to collaborate with mindfulness and social-emotional learning (SEL) experts to provide innovative digital and physical parenting resources.